Using Small Groups in the Catechumenal Process

 This personal dialogue with the truths of the faith is at the heart of the small-group component of the Christian initiation process.
 Speaking honestly about their thoughts and feelings on these matters causes participants to wrestle with them and, in time and with God’s grace, experience a deepening conversion.

 From the standpoint of participants, the small-group sessions have a specifically catechetical characters.
-However, from the standpoint of the RCIA leader, godparents and sponsors, and the team, the sessions have a strong pastoral component.
+However, from the standpoint of the OCIA leader, godparents and sponsors, and the team, the sessions have a strong pastoral component.
 This is so for several reasons:

 1. Dialogue with participants in a small-group context allows sponsors, godparents, and team members to gain invaluable insights concerning the pastoral care that an individual may need.